 The "get-out-of-jail-free card" that Goose gives the triker was an on-set joke.
 Because of the limited budget, the biker gang was an actual biker gang (the Vigilantes), and they had to ride to the set each day in-costume; often with their prop weapons displayed.
-Since the production company expected them to be pulled over by the local police, each was given a letter explaining the film's peculiar requirements, and asking for law-enforcement's understanding & cooperation.
+Since the production company expected them to be pulled over by the local police, each was given a letter explaining the film's peculiar requirements, and asking for law-enforcement's understanding and cooperation.

 George Miller paid a truck driver $50 to run over the bike at the final scene.
 However, the truck driver didn't want to damage his rig; thus the crew had to install a shield painted to look like the front of the rig.

 Because of the tight budget, actual decommissioned police cars were used in the film.
 Only Steve Bisley (Goose) was wearing real leathers.
 All the other police officers were wearing vinyl costumes.
 The motorcycles, all late model demonstration units, were donated by Kawasaki.
 Many of the bikers kept them after the shooting was completed.

 The first scene shot was that of Johnny breaking the chain on the overpass phone.
 He appears hurried not only because of the storyline, but also because the film company didn't have permission to shoot on that overpass.